SpiralDevelopment/Bitmex-to-Telegram/README.md

 ### Create Telegram bot

 * Contact [@BotFather](https://t.me/botfather) in your Telegram messenger
 * Create a new bot by sending ```/newbot``` command and choose new name for your bot.
-Then, you will receive a link to your bot an access token.
+Then, you will receive a link to your bot and an access token.
 * Head over to the ```bot_manager.py``` file and set your access token to ```TELEGRAM_BOT_TOKEN``` variable

 ### Set up Bitmex API keys